frontenddogma/web-development-glossary/manuscript/v.md

 : An on-demand configurable pool of shared computing resources allocated within a public cloud environment, providing a certain level of isolation between the different organizations using the resources.
 The isolation between one VPC organization and all other users of the same cloud (other VPC organizations as well as other public cloud users) is usually achieved through allocation of a private IP subnet and a virtual communication construct (such as a VLAN or a set of encrypted communication channels) per user.
 In a VPC, the respective isolation is accompanied with a VPN function that secures remote access of the organization to VPC resources.
 A VPC is most commonly used in the context of cloud Infrastructure as a Service (IaaS).&nbsp;[†](#w-vpc)

 Virtual Private Network
 : An extension of a private network across a public network, enabling users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
-Applications running on a computing device (e.g., a laptop, desktop, or smartphone) across a VPN may therefore benefit from the functionality, security, and management of the private network.
+Applications running on a computing device (e.g., a desktop computer, laptop, or smartphone) across a VPN may therefore benefit from the functionality, security, and management of the private network.
 Encryption is a common, though not an inherent, part of a VPN connection.&nbsp;[†](#w-vpn)

 Virtual Reality
 : A simulated experience that can be similar to or completely different from the real world.
 Applications of virtual reality can include entertainment (i.e., video games) and educational purposes (i.e., medical or military training).
 Other, distinct types of VR style technology include augmented reality and mixed reality.
 Currently standard virtual reality systems use either virtual reality headsets or multi-projected environments to generate realistic images, sounds, and other sensations that simulate a user’s physical presence in a virtual environment.&nbsp;[†](#w-vr)